 - you may need libiconv-devel and cygwin32-liviconv (see Marek's comment)

-git clone https://github.com/git/git.git.
-A couple of notes on that with respect to Git configuration:
+git clone https://github.com/git/git.gitusing some other version of Git.
+A couple of notes on that with respect to Git configuration if you do this:

 core.autocrlf=false, otherwise you'll end up with DOS style line endings that cause the build to break.

 http.sslcainfoproperty value; either unset it or point it to

 make configure ./configure make make installYou should be able to run

 git --versionand see something more recent than 1.7.9.
 (I had to open a new Cygwin console before this exact command worked, but I could run